 What does Carlo mean?

 Carlo /car-lo/ [2 sylls.] as a boys' name.
-Carlo's roots are Spanish and Old German, and the meaning of Carlo is "free man".
-Carlo is a variant transcription of Carlos (Spanish, Old German): version of Charles.
+Carlo's root is Old German, and the meaning of Carlo is "free man".
+Carlo is an Italian form of Carlos (Spanish, Old German): version of Charles.
 Carleo is a popular last name.

 Carlo▼ has 27 alternative forms via Carlos, Charles: Carel, Carl▼, Carlito, Carrlos, Carrol▼, Carroll▼, Cary▼, Caryl, Chad▼, Charleson, Charley▼, Charlie▲, Charlot, Charls, Charlton, Charly, Chas▼, Chaz▼, Chick, Chip▼, Chuck▼, Karel, Karl▼, Karol, Karolek, Karolik and Karoly.Kreatif forms: Cailo, Courlo. [more]